A.J. Green Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Recent Performances

-- In last week's game against the Colts, Green was targeted three times and racked up one catch for 33 yards (33 yards per reception).
+- In last week's outing against the Colts, Green was targeted three times, totaling 33 yards on one reception (averaging 33 yards per grab).

 Green's Arizona Teammates